-Previous UC students who have won the Forum award include:
+Previous UC students who have won the National Forum Undergraduate Research Award include:

 - 2011 — Richard Hong, UCSD.
 UCEAP Field Research Program in Mexico.
 Project: "Upon Greater Security, Greater Vulnerability: How the Growing Presence of Border Enforcement in Mexico has Affected the Flow of Central American Immigrants”

 - 2009 — Kenneth Richard Wong, UCSD.
 UCEAP program at University of Ghana.
 Project: “Not Mosquito Bitten into Action: Delays of Pediatric Malaria Treatment in Ghana”